Loan Guarantee Program

 A congregation may facilitate this process by taking the following steps:

 - Complete all parts of the application form.
-The director of CSS is available if you have any questions.

 - Include a copy of the congregation's by-laws or certificate of incorporation with the application.